Azure/AgentBaker/.github/README-RENOVATE.md

 - Acs-mirror hosted packages/binaries, namely `cni-plugins`, `azure-cni`, `cri-tools`, `kubernetes-binaries` and `azure-acr-credential-provider`, are NOT onboarded for auto-update yet.
 There are plans to move the acs-mirror hosted packages to MCR OCI which will be downloaded by Oras.
 We will wait for this transition to be completed to understand the details how to manage them.

 For the most up-to-date information, please refer to the actual configuration file `components.json`.

+## Special considerations for GPU Container Images

+AKS-GPU container images are container images built by the config and scripts in the aks-gpu repo, for Ubuntu.
+They contain drivers and relevant dependencies. `GPUContainerImages` is added as a special config for only those images, and they contain additional config for deciding which OS and architecture they should be cached in (if necessary).
+Do not add other images that are not specific to AKS GPU config management, to that list.